zqy396/SBLNP/README.md

 - Explainability - generate predictive heatmaps and analyze learned image features.

 In addition to standard tile-based neural networks, slideflow supports training models with the multi-instance learning (MIL) model CLAM.
+Based on this, it can also be used to complete the training task of LNM prediction model.
+Sample codes are shown below.

 ## Generating features